-Before negotiating your settlements with an insurance company or accepting an offer, hire an experienced car accident attorney.
+Before negotiating your settlements with an insurance company or accepting an offer, discuss your decision with an experienced car accident attorney.
 You may think an offer is good, but you may be unaware of the actual value of your claim.

-What’s the Time Limit For Filing a Car Accident Lawsuit in Fort Worth?
+What’s the Time Limit For Filing a Car Accident Lawsuit?

 In Texas, there is a two-year statute of limitations that applies to most personal injury lawsuits.
 This means that you’ll typically have, at most, two years from the date of your accident to file a claim for damages with your local court.

 While there are some exceptions to the rule, it’s essential to act quickly.
 You will give up the right to demand accountability and recover what you rightfully deserve under the law if you miss the deadline that applies to your injury case.

 When Should I Contact a Car Accident Lawyer?